How We Work

 -

-All Noah’s Ark staff have the necessary skills to conduct assessments.
+All Noah’s Ark professionals have the necessary skills to conduct assessments.
 We usually check in with you so we understand the purpose of the assessment and how it will assist in supporting your family so we can make sure we use the most suitable assessment tool and complete it in the best environment.

 -